n8n-io/self-hosted-ai-starter-kit/README.md

 # n8n Demo setup

-This repo helps setup a docker-compose based setup to quickly bootstrap an n8n demo environment.
+This repo helps quickly bootstrap an n8n demo environment using docker-compose.

 ### Requirements
 - [Docker compose](https://docs.docker.com/compose/)
+- **Optionally** an Nvidia GPU for faster inference on Ollama and Infinity

 ### Setup
 - Clone this repo